metaquanta/soft_fn/README.md

 The **power**/⏻ (or **logout**/🔒︎) key usually generates a `KEY_POWER` (or `KEY_F13`) event.
 With **soft-fn** it generates `KEY_F11` alone and `KEY_POWER` with **Search**.

-(Note: The power key on traditional form-factor Chromebooks generates a redundant `KEY_POWER` event from a second dedicated device that will trigger a suspend regardless of **soft-fn**.
+Note: The power key on traditional form-factor Chromebooks generates a redundant `KEY_POWER` event from a second dedicated device that will trigger a suspend regardless of **soft-fn**.
 To disable this device copy the included udev rules file to `/etc/udev/rules.d/`.
-This isn't a problem with convertibles.)
+I need more information on the behavior of the power key and other input devices on convertible Chromebooks.

 ## Installation